ZsoltMolnarrr/SpellEngine/README.md

 ### Create a pool of spells

+Spell pools are simply a collection of spells, defined using tags.

-Create your pool, by creating a JSON file at: `resources/data/MOD_ID/spell_pools/POOL_ID.json`.
+Create your pool (spell tag), by creating a JSON file at: `resources/data/MOD_ID/tags/spell/MY_SPELL_TAG.json`.

 Example, an arbitrary set spells:
 ```json